 Yes you can.
 Any firm white fish will work here.
 Think of haddock, cod, whiting or hake to replace the monkfish.

 Sure you can.
 The green asparagus worked really well but you can definitely use white asparagus or another kind of vegetable.
-Roasted veggies will be nice here too.
+Roasted vegetables would be nice here too.

 Monkfish wrapped in pancetta by Jamie Oliver